ikruusa/lichee-rv-dock-images/README.md

 This repo presents specially built linux based system for Lichee RV dock.
 Its targeted for IoT use cases.
 Or just for fun.

+UPDATE: if you would like to play Doom then look into https://github.com/ikruusa/lichee-rv-dock-doom

 The image was generated based on customized `buildroot` master branch.
 One important change is added I2C support (look into /root/demos/i2c).
 The size of the unpacked image is ca. 240MB.
 There is 125MB free space for you initially.
 The rest is used by the system.